What to do in the mountains when you don’t ski?

 4. Discovering local heritage

 Haute-Savoie is full of cultural and historical treasures to explore.
-Set off to discover charming villages such as Samoëns or Sixt-Fer-à-Cheval, where you can visit baroque churches, traditional farms, or local museums.
+Set out to discover charming villages such as Samoëns or Sixt-Fer-à-Cheval, where you can visit baroque churches, traditional farms, or local museums.
 In Annecy, enjoy winter markets and the old town while admiring the lake and surrounding mountains.
 Also discover the medieval village of Yvoire on the shores of Lake Geneva.

 Yvoire